reidmain/FDKeychain/README.md

 2. Any applications that share the same App Id can share access groups in the keychain.
 By default an application has access to the access group which matches its application identifier (e.g. XXXXXXXXXX.com.1414degrees.keychain).
 If you give your target an Entitlements file you can specify your keychain access groups and if two appplications reference the same access group, they share items.

 # Installation
-First add Security.framework to the build phase of the target that will be using FDKeychain.
-Next include FDKeychain in your project using either of the following methods:
+There are three ways to use the FDKeychain project:

-## 1. Use static library project
+## 1. Use the static library project
-Add the "FDKeychain Static Library" project to your workspace or as a sub-project.
+1. Add the "FDKeychain Static Library" project to your workspace or as a sub-project.
-Next to go the "Build Phases" tab of the target that will be using FDKeychain and add FDKeychain to the "Target Dependencies" section.
+2. Go to the "Build Phases" tab of the target that will be using FDKeychain and add Security.framework to the "Link Binary With Libraries" section.
+3. Add FDKeychain to the "Target Dependencies" section.
-Finally add FDKeychain to the "Link Binary With Libraries" section.
+4. Finally add FDKeychain to the "Link Binary With Libraries" section.

 ## 2. Copy source code files
-Copy the following files into your project:
+Add Security.framework to the build phase of the target that will be using FDKeychain then copy the following files into your project:

 FDKeychain.h
 FDKeychain.m

+## 3. CocoaPods
+Simply add `pod "FDKeychain", "~> 1.0.0"` to your Podfile.

 # Usage
 Let us pretend you have an application named "Trambopoline" and you have a password that you want to store securely.